rkhamis/0-orchestrator/docs/setup/setup.md

 (gig) root@js9:/root$ curl -o install-orchestrator.sh https://github.com/zero-os/0-orchestrator/blob/${BRANCH}/scripts/install-orchestrator.sh
 (gig) root@js9:/root$ bash install-orchestrator.sh $BRANCH $ZEROTIERNWID $ZEROTIERTOKEN
 ```
+> **Important:**
+- The ZeroTier network needs to be a private network
+- The script will wait until you authorize your JumpScale9 docker into the network.

 ## Setup the configuration service in AYS
 In order for the 0-orchestrator to use the correct versions of flists, Zero-OS nodes and JumpScale9, create the following blueprint in `/optvar/cockpit_repos/orchestrator-server/blueprints/configuration.bp`